Sam Portrait Sam Al-Mukhtar

 Property Type Description Examples of Materials

 Mechanical Properties related to how materials react under force or stress.
-Steel (strength), Aluminum (lightweight, ductility), Rubber (elasticity)
+Steel (strength), Aluminium (ductility), Rubber (elasticity)

 Thermal Properties that describe how materials respond to changes in temperature.
-Copper (high thermal conductivity), Insulating Foam (low thermal conductivity), Graphite (high thermal expansion)
+Copper (high thermal conductivity), Insulating foam (low thermal conductivity), Aluminium (thermal expansion)

 Electrical Properties that determine how materials conduct or resist electricity.
 Copper (high conductivity), Rubber (insulator), Ceramic (dielectric strength)

 Chemical Properties related to a material's ability to withstand chemical reactions.
-Stainless Steel (corrosion resistance), Titanium (resistant to oxidation), Lead (chemical stability)
+Stainless Steel (corrosion resistance), Titanium (oxidation resistance), PTFE (chemical resistance)

 Physical Properties that are related to the material's physical characteristics.
 Glass (transparency), Iron (density), Concrete (porosity, permeability)